 The request must be submitted (or postmarked, if mailed) no later than thirty (30) calendar days after the first day of classes of the following spring semester for appeal of grades recorded for the fall and no later than thirty (30) calendar days after the first day of classes of the following fall semester for grades received in the spring or summer semester.
 If no appeal is filed within this time period, the grade shall be considered final.

-Within 30 days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
-If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than 30 calendar days after the beginning of the following fall semester.
-The appeal committee shall be composed of two (2) faculty members and two (2) students from within the department and one (1) faculty member from outside the department who shall serve as a the chair.
+Within thirty (30) days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
+If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than thirty (30) calendar days after the beginning of the following fall semester.
+The appeal committee shall be composed of two (2) faculty members, two (2) students from within the department, and one (1) faculty member from outside the department who shall serve as a the chair.
 All five (5) members of the committee shall be voting members.
 The procedure for the selection of the members of the appeal committee shall be specified in the department code.